willyg302/gulp-awslambda/README.md

 #### A String

 corresponding to the name of an existing Lambda function.
-In this case gulp-awslambda will automatically download its configuration and use it to upload changes.
+In this case gulp-awslambda will only update the function's code.

 #### An Object

-that is exactly the same as you would pass to [`uploadFunction()`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html#uploadFunction-property) minus the `FunctionZip` property.
+that is exactly the same as you would pass to [`updateFunctionConfiguration()`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html#updateFunctionConfiguration-property).
 The only required parameters are `FunctionName` and `Role`.
 All the other parameters have the following default values:

 - `Handler = 'index.handler'`: This assumes a valid `exports.handler` in `index.js` at the root of your ZIP
-- `Mode = 'event'`: Currently the only supported mode
 - `Runtime = 'nodejs'`: Currently the only supported runtime

+gulp-awslambda will perform an *upsert*, meaning the function will be created if it does not already exist, and updated (both code and configuration) otherwise.

 ### `opts`